Skip to main content

 Setup with Weaviate and benchmark machine

-This benchmark test uses two GCP instances within the same VPC:
+This benchmark test uses one GCP instances to run both Weaviate and the Benchmark scripts:

 • It is large enough to show that Weaviate is a highly concurrent vector search engine.